Shivam1979/Smart_India_hackathon22/README.md

-# Smart India Hackathon 22 Project (ID: VM 742)
+# Smart India Hackathon Project (ID: VM 742)

-## Description
+## Overview
-The Smart India Hackathon Project involves the development of an IoT-based system designed to monitor and control environmental conditions such as temperature and humidity.
-The project integrates various hardware and software components to provide real-time data and automated control.
+This project was developed for the Smart India Hackathon 2023.
+It demonstrates an IoT-based system that integrates hardware and software to monitor and control environmental conditions.
+The system uses Arduino, sensors, and a custom mobile app to help farmers manage temperature and humidity levels efficiently.

+## Team Members
+- Vartika Bhujbal
+- Youvraj Palariya
+- Palak Katare
+- Rahul Yadav

 ## Key Skills Used
 - Embedded C